multitheftauto/mtasa-php-sdk/README.md

 As this SDK use HTTPlug, you will have to require some libraries for get it working.
 See at [HTTPlug for library users](http://docs.php-http.org/en/latest/httplug/users.html).
 ## A simple example

+You have multiple combinations for calling a mta server exported functions.
+Three ways are shown in example:
 ```php
 <?php